k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 4. Save all the changes, deploy the **SummaryExercise** LU and sync an instance.

-**Question 2:**
+**Question 2a:**

 What should be changed in the flow to get the following population logic:

-* If the customer is an employee whereby their name is in the EMPLOYEE_LIST table, populate the EMP_ID into the CUSTOMER LU table.
+* If the customer is an employee, populate the EMP_ID into the IS_EMP column of the CUSTOMER LU table.
 Otherwise, set it to 0.

-**Question 3:**
+**Question 2b:**

 What should be changed in the flow to get the following population logic:

-* If the customer is not an employee whereby their name is not in the EMPLOYEE_LIST table, throw an error.
-Otherwise continue and populate the EMP_ID into the CUSTOMER LU table.
+* If the customer is not an employee, throw an error.
+Otherwise continue and populate the EMP_ID into the IS_EMP column of the CUSTOMER LU table.

-**Step 3 - Read Data from the File**
+**Step 3 - Create a Flow that Reads Data from the File and Searches for a Value**

 Prior to starting this exercise, do the following: